SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Market Behaviour/Week 4.md

 - Group Project Work:
   - {{< hl >}}Write an interview guide{{< /hl >}}

+### 2. Interview Notes

+**Product:** Airpods

+**1. Have a deep understanding of the purchase decision-process**

+The product was purchased _3 years back_.

+- Interviewee mentioned about relatively low exposure to other products
+- Reason for the purchase: First saw the product among friends, peers, and family

+**2. Surface the factors in the environment and in the custome's psyche**

+**Extrinsic factors**

+- Friends were using the product
+- socially considered as cool;

+**Intrinsic factors:**

+- the product perfectly fit the interviewee's ear and was comfortable.
+- had a better compatibility with the exisiting ecosystem. (very used to the product)
+- It looked aesthetically pleasing

+### 3. Notes from other interviews

+- Identity is a social kind of construct and it is a very important factor in the decision making process.
+- Private and public goods are key determinants of the decision making process.

 **Decision fatigue:** the phenomenon in which an individual’s quality of decision deteriorates after long session of decision making